 What is Digital Performance Marketing?

-Performance marketing is a strategy that marketers and brands can adopt to get more exposure at no additional cost.
+Digital performance marketing is a strategy that marketers and brands can adopt to get more exposure at no additional cost.
 The concept was born out of the need to increase ROI while decreasing customer acquisition cost.

 With this concept, advertisers only get to pay when specific actions like lead generation, sale, or click occurs.